What is SaaS dunning, and why does it matter?

 Tools and tech used for dunning

-The backbone of modern dunning is automation.
+The backbone of modern dunning is automation and smart dunning technology.
 Instead of manually chasing down payments, specialized software handles the heavy lifting.

 Popular options like Churnkey and Baremetrics offer a range of features.
 These go from sending out those initial reminders to managing complex retry schedules.
 Some even analyze customer behavior to optimize communication.

-These tools integrate with your existing billing and payment systems, such as Stripe or Braintree.
+These dunning system tools integrate with your existing billing and payment systems, such as Stripe or Braintree.
 This guarantees a smooth, behind-the-scenes process.
 It helps keep your revenue flowing and your customers happy.

 Benefits of dunning for SaaS businesses